install.packages("devtools")

 Overview

-Regional Association of Methylome variability with the Exposome and geNome (RAMEN) is an R package whose goal is to identify Variable Methylated Regions (VMRs) in microarray DNA methylation data.
-Additionally, using Genotype (G) and Environmental (E) data, it can identify which G, E, G+E or GxE model better explains this variability.
+Regional Association of Methylome variability with the Exposome and geNome (RAMEN) is an R package whose goal is to identify genome-wide Variable Methylated Loci (VML) from microarray DNA methylation data.
+Then, using genomic and exposomic data, it can identify which model out of the following explains best the DNA methylation variability at each VML: genetic (G), environmental (E), additive (G+E) or interactive (GxE).

 Installation